chriscraig79/Portfolio/projects.md

 {% include image.html src="https://whimuc.com/X4BJtkAZcZbFcHMKRvyuQL/6Qh7k4NUDorMZT.png" alt="Whistleblower user journey mapping challenges and oppartunities " caption="User journey mapping challenges and oppartunites throughout the Whistleblowing and reporting process" %}

 ## Whistleblower Challenges
 Whistleblowers often fear retaliation or exposure, which discourages them from reporting issues.
-They also experience frustration due to a lack of updates or the inability to provide further details and remain anonymous, making the process feel ineffective.
+They also experience frustration due to a lack of updates or the inability to provide further details and still remain anonymous, making the process feel ineffective.
 Additionally, they are concerned about the security of their reports and personal information.
-Language barriers and accessibility challenges further hinder their ability to report concerns.
+Language barriers and accessibility challenges further hinder reproting.

 ## Organisational Challenges
-Organisations, on the other hand, struggle to act on suspected wrongdoing when they lack sufficient evidence or cannot contact whistleblowers for clarification.
-They face pressure to meet regulatory and industry compliance standards to avoid penalties and require a scalable whistleblowing mechanism to grow with the organisation.
+Organisations, on the other hand, struggle to act on suspected wrongdoing when they lack sufficient evidence or cannot contact whistleblowers for for further information.
+They face pressure to meet regulatory compliance standards to avoid penalties.
 Managing whistleblowing reports is often complex and time-consuming, leading to delays in addressing issues.
 Moreover, limited information restricts their ability to proactively manage risks.

 ## Concept Validation
-Building on my research, I created a high-level sequences diagram to get feedback and validate an initial concept for a confidential reporting system acting as a proxy between the Whistleblower and the Report management system.
+Building on this research, I created a high-level sequences diagram to get feedback and validate an initial concept for a confidential reporting system acting as a proxy between the Whistleblower and the management system.
 The flow outlines how reports submitted are handled securely by multilpe users throughout the process.

 {% include image.html src="https://whimuc.com/X4BJtkAZcZbFcHMKRvyuQL/7LPhbuiT6WXdU5.png" alt="Confidential reporting system process flow" caption="High-level process flow for the confidential reporting system concept" %}

 ## UX Devlopment
-The flow is designed to reduce barriers to reporting, ensuring users feel safe and supported throughout, ensuring the key needs are addressed, such as maintaining anonymity, enabling secure communication, and supporting efficient triage and investigation workflows.
+The flow is designed to reduce barriers to reporting, ensuring users feel safe and supported throughout, addressing key need such as maintaining anonymity, enabling secure communication and supporting efficient triage and investigation workflows.

 {% include carousel.html
    image1_src="https://whimuc.com/X4BJtkAZcZbFcHMKRvyuQL/32jQ1yfkXQFtxk.png"